MaxSvid/DeFi-Analysis/README.md

 # DeFi-Analysis

-This project collects and analyzes data from various DeFi protocols using public APIs and part of idea to learn more research in the DeFi space and data analysis.
+This project collects and analyzes data from various DeFi protocols using public APIs.
+Part of the idea is to learn more about the DeFi research space and data analysis.